top of page

 Is Annie Trustworthy?

 Well, the US Defense Department thought so.
 She used to teach, to the US Military, MBA and BBA classes in Economics for Managers, Managerial Economics, Business Research Methods, and Business Research Project.
-It is a little sobering when one's class informs the instructor that a student can't come to class this evening "because he has gone to Somalia."
+It is a little sobering when one's class informs the instructor that a student can't come to class this evening "because he has been sent to Somalia."
 So, I wondered what that was about.
 There was a war in Somalia, and I didn't know.
 I don't think it was a U.S. war, but our military was being sent over there anyway.
 I know, from later conversation with a woman from Afghanistan, that the U.S. military - the ones with their boots on the ground - did excellent work in Afghanistan.
 It was not their fault that their government recalled them very quickly.

 I'm Thankful for...